 This is crazy.
 I didn’t know anything like this existed.
 You can control and monitor your lock from anywhere, while keeping track of who comes and goes all from your phone.

 I need to point out, this device has August’s DoorSense technology telling you if your door is securely closed and locked.

 Does this mean we don’t have to drive back and check if we really locked the door?
 That is huge at our house.

-It’s easy to install, connect to Wi-Fi and can be controlled remotely with Alexa, Google Assistant, or Siri voice commands.
+In addition, it’s easy to install, connect to Wi-Fi and can be controlled remotely with Alexa, Google Assistant, or Siri voice commands.
 It’s pricey, but it really looks like the best Smart Lock available right now.

-Let me know what you decide!
+Let me know in the comments section below what you decide!